50 Years of Designing Places to Be and Belong

 Leadership Transition Begins

-Looking towards the future, Norman Liedtke divests a portion of his ownership stake to the next generation of Meyer through the creation of an ESOP (Employee Stock Option Program).
-He forms his Executive Leadership Team, who leads the firm today.
+Looking towards the future, Norman Liedtke divests a portion of his ownership stake to the next generation of Meyer through the creation of an ESOP (Employee Stock Option Program) and forms the Executive Leadership Team, who leads the firm today.

 2017